tejesh57/Data-Analysis-Yelp-Reviews-/README.md

 ### 3. `SQL Analysis in Snowflake`
 **Purpose:**
-Defines a Python UDF in Snowflake using the `TextBlob` library to perform sentiment analysis on review text and classify it as Positive, Neutral, or Negative.
+Runs SQL queries on the structured and sentiment-enriched data to extract actionable insights, such as top-rated businesses, sentiment trends, and category-based performance.
 **Stage:** Data Analysis & Reporting

 ---